 Start Date and Duration: EI Fellows are appointed for twenty-four months and appointments typically begin September 1.
 However, depending on individual circumstances, as well as the needs of a fellow’s host research unit, appointments may begin as early as July 1.

-Funding: EI Fellows will receive an annual salary of approximately $48,000.
+Funding: EI Fellows will receive an annual salary of $60,000.
 They are also awarded a research stipend of $12,000 over the two-year term for reimbursable expenses related to the fellowship.
 These funds can be used for relocation and moving expenses, as well as for computer, travel, conference, journal, book, software, equipment, and other research costs.

 External Funding: EI Fellows are encouraged to participate in the development and submission of research proposals in cooperation with their mentors, host research units, or other researchers.
 When doing so, they must follow all Columbia University rules applicable to postdoctoral scholars.